bQqqr/bqqqr.github.io/content/contact.md

 My email address is me@christoskaltsas.com

-If you want to send me a private message, you can download my public key here:
+If you want to send me an encrypted message, you can download my public key here:

 ```
 curl -LO https://www.christoskaltsas.com/public.asc